patrickjquinn/Marathon-Shell/README.md

 - **Modals**: Dialogs, sheets, overlays
 - **Effects**: Inset, outset, ripple effects

 All components are themeable and responsive.
+The UI library is built as a **monorepo** (`marathon-ui/`) and installed to `~/.local/share/marathon-ui/` for use by both the shell and apps.

 ## ⚙️ Configuration System